crustio/crust-wiki/website/translated_docs/zh-CN/build-getting-started.md

 Welcome to the builders section of the Crust Wiki!

 Here you will be able to find the most up-to-date information on the status of the development tools in the Crust ecosystem.
-We are always adding new tools and frameworks as we learn about them so if you are working on something that should be included please reach out to us on [Discord](https://discord.gg/D97GGQndmx).
+We will keep adding new tools, frameworks and documents as we progress.
+If you are working on something that should be included please reach out to us on [Discord](https://discord.gg/D97GGQndmx).

 ## How to Read

-**Basic** listed all the development kits which both developer and miner uses.
-If you want to quickly start, you can just jump this section.

-We highly recommended **Developers** started with [Hello Crust](build-hello-crust.md), you'll learn a simple but super fundamental techniques of Crust.

-**Miners** please refer the miners guide.

-## Basics

-- [Crust Development Kits](build-crust-sdk.md) - CDKs are the fundamental toolkits for developing storage and chain's functions.
-- [IPFS SDKs](build-ipfs-sdk.md) - Crust related IPFS SDKs.
-- [crust.js](build-crustjs.md) - Types definition of Crust Network.
+**Developers** can start with [Hello Crust](build-hello-crust.md) and [Code Sample to Use Crust](build-developer-guidance.md), you'll go through a typical Crust use case, to learn how to use Crust CLI and Crust SDK.

+**Miners** can refer to the Miner Guide to learn how to optimize node operation and file handling strategies.

+You can read **Integration Guide** to learn how to leverage Crust in your applications for specific use cases.

 ## Development Guide

-- [Hello Crust](build-hello-crust.md) - Tutorial for hosting website, *this doc will help you to understand what is Crust Storage function in a super intuitive way*.
+- [Hello Crust](build-hello-crust.md) - Tutorial on hosting a website on Crust, *this doc will help you understand Crust functions in a super intuitive way*.
-- [Building Applications](build-developer-guidance.md) - Build a simple storage application with code sample.
+- [Code Sample to Use Crust](build-developer-guidance.md) - How to build a simple application with code sample.
+- [Crust SDK](build-crust-sdk.md) - Crust SDK and API document.

 ## Integration Guide

-- [Overview](build-integration-overview.md) - Realize various scenarios based on the Crust network.
+- [Overview](build-integration-overview.md) - Overview of various scenarios based on the Crust Network.
-- [Website hosting](build-integration-website-hosting.md) - Build a decentralized website/DAPP.
+- [Website hosting](build-integration-website-hosting.md) - Hosting websites and DApp frontend on IPFS + Crust.
-- [Content storage & delivery](build-integration-content-storage-delivery.md) - Decentralized solution for storing and sharing files.
+- [Content storage & delivery](build-integration-content-storage-delivery.md) - Decentralized file storage and delivery solution.
-- [NFT Data Storage](build-integration-nft-data.md) - Store NFT on Crust.
+- [NFT Data Storage](build-integration-nft-data.md) - Store NFT files using IPFS + Crust.

 ## Miner Guide

-- [sManager](build-smanager.md) - Storage manager integrated with Crust, IPFS and sWorker, contains different strategies of storage-order picking.
+- [Storage Manager](build-smanager.md) - Storage manager interacts with Crust, IPFS and sWorker; it can be customized to apply different strategies to deal with storage orders and files.
-- [Crust Node](build-node.md) - Node management tool with Chain, sWorker, API, IPFS and sManager.
+- [Crust Node](build-node.md) - Node operation program interacts with Chain, sWorker, API, IPFS and sManager; it can be customized to ease your node operation work.
-- File Settlement - Comming soon.

-## Scenarios

-Comming soon

-## Hackathon

-Comming soon